paulguerrero/pcpnet/README.md

 This work was presented at [Eurographics 2018](https://www.eurographics2018.nl/).

+**Update 21/Jun/2018:** The test dataset has been updated to include one shape that was missing to exactly reproduce the results in our paper.
+Thanks to Itzik Ben Shabat for pointing this out!
+Also note that the `--sparse_patches` option needs to be activated when running eval_pcpnet.py to exactly reproduce the results in our paper.

 ## Prerequisites
 * CUDA and CuDNN (changing the code to run on CPU should require few changes)
 * Python 3.6